AungKyawSoeOo/AungKyawSoeOo/README.md

 - 👋 Hi, I’m @AungKyawSoeOo
-- 👀 I’m interested in Web Developmentl
-- 🌱 I’m currently learning Web Development.
+- 👨‍💻 I’m a Web Developer with over 2 years of experience
+- 💻 Skilled in PHP, JavaScript, and Python
+- 🌱 Currently exploring modern frameworks and best practices
-- 💞️ I’m looking to collaborate on ...
+- 🤝 Open to collaborating on web-based projects
-- 📫 How to reach me ...
+- 📫 Reach me via GitHub

 <!---
 AungKyawSoeOo/AungKyawSoeOo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.